appbaseio/reactive-manual/docs/v1/search-components/ResultCard.md

 - **paginationAt** `String` [optional]
     Determines the position where to show the pagination, only applicable when **pagination** prop is set to `true`.
 Accepts one of `top`, `bottom` or `both` as valid values.
 Defaults to `bottom`.
 - **pages** `Number` [optional]
-    number of pages to show at at time, defaults to 5.
+    number of pages to show at a time, defaults to 5.
 -  **sortBy** `String` [optional]
     sort the results by either `asc` or `desc` order.
 It is an alternative to `sortOptions`, both can't be used together.
 - **sortOptions** `Object Array` [optional]
-    an alternative to the `sortBy` prop, `sortOptions` creates a sorting view in the ResultList component's UI.
+    an alternative to the `sortBy` prop, `sortOptions` creates a sorting view in the ResultCard component's UI.
 Each array element is an object that takes three keys:
     - `label` - label to be displayed in the UI.
     - `dataField` - data field to use for applying the sorting criteria on.
     - `sortBy` - specified as either `asc` or `desc`.